- Risk Factors

-It is somewhat rare to acquire this infection from well-maintained swimming pools because of protection afforded by proper chlorination.
+It is somewhat rare to acquire this infection from well-maintained swimming pools because of the protection afforded by proper chlorination.
 Mycobacterium marinum does not typically grow at normal body temperature, which is why it remains localized to the cooler skin surface.
-Overall, diagnosis and treatment of this unusual skin infection is often delayed because of a lack of suspicion for this atypical mycobacterium versus more common bacteria like Staphylococcus.
+Overall, diagnosis and treatment of this unusual skin infection are often delayed because of a lack of suspicion for this atypical mycobacterium versus more common bacteria like Staphylococcus

 What are other names for Mycobacterium marinum infections?

 Some synonyms for Mycobacterium marinum skin infections include tropical fish granuloma, fish tank granuloma, and fish tank granuloma.

 Although rare, infections can occur worldwide, most commonly in individuals with occupational and recreational exposure to fresh or saltwater.
 In the United States, infections caused by M. marinum are rare.
 The infection is very rare in children and is typically a disease in adults, although any person, regardless of age, may become infected.

 How does a person get infected with Mycobacterium marinum?

 Human infections with M. marinum under normal circumstances are rare.
 People are prone to this infection when there is minor trauma to an extremity like the forearm before or during contact with marine animals like fish or turtles, or just an aquarium, saltwater, or freshwater.

 - when in contact with water from an aquarium or fish tank,